Rosie Connolly opens up about the return of The Gossies: 'It's nice to have something to look forward to' - Goss.ie

 “So the Gossies will definitely be an excuse to get dressed up, put the heels on, and have a bit of a celebration.
 Celebrate the new year that’ll hopefully be better than this one!”

-Rosie admitted she was “delighted” to be working with Over4all for Christmas: “I absolutely love this time of year and I am one of those people who already has the Christmas tree up, so I am in the festive mood!”
+Rosie teamed up with One4all to encourage people to celebrate the little moments this festive season: “I absolutely love this time of year and I am one of those people who already has the Christmas tree up, so I am in the festive mood!”

 On Friday January 29th Lucy will host the event live, with our nominees watching on via Zoom, and our VIP guests being treated to food and drinks at home, as well as a special virtual performance by Chasing Abbey.